MicrosoftDocs/msteams-docs/msteams-platform/toolkit/publish.md

 When the app is ready for use in production, you can submit the app using the Teams app submission API, called from Graph API.
 Teams app submission API is an integrated development environment (IDE) such as Microsoft Visual Studio Code installed with Teams toolkit.

-You can select **Publish to Teams** in two ways such as from tree view of Teams Toolkit, and from command palatte.
+You can select **Publish to Teams** in two ways, such as from tree view of Teams Toolkit, and from command palatte.

 * Select **Publish to Teams** from **DEPLOYMENT** in treeview of Teams Toolkit.